Ophthalmic Anatomy (OPSC5001)

 UNIT OF STUDY

-Successful candidates will demonstrate to the examiners that they have a detailed knowledge of anatomy relevant to the practice of ophthalmology.
-In particular, students must show in-depth knowledge of the anatomy of the eye, the visual pathways, the orbit and its contents including peri-orbital structures.
-Students are also expected to have an understanding of the embryology, maturation and normal ageing changes of the human eye as well as the head and neck including neuro-anatomy, histology and the use of diagnostic imaging as it pertains to the visual system.
-On completion of this unit of study the successful student will be able to (1) describe the normal anatomical organisation of the human eye, orbit and contents and head and neck in terms of cells, tissues, organs and systems, (2) describe the principal components of the human visual system and their function in detail and (3) describe how diagnostic imaging may be used in ophthalmic practice.
+Successful candidates will demonstrate to the examiners that they have knowledge of anatomy relevant to the practise of ophthalmology.
+In particular, students must demonstrate detailed knowledge of the anatomy of the eye, the orbit & periorbital structures, and the visual pathways.
+In particular, students must demonstrate detailed knowledge of the anatomy of the eye, the orbit & periorbital structures, and the visual pathways.
+On completion of this unit of study the successful student will be able to (1) describe the normal anatomical organisation and development of the human eye, orbit and periorbital structures in terms of cells, tissues, organs and systems, (2) describe the principal components of the human visual system and their structure and function and (3) describe how diagnostic imaging may be used in ophthalmic practise.